 Keep in Contact

-We encourage all U.S. citizens to call or text home periodically to assure family members of your safety and inform them of your whereabouts.
+We encourage all U.S. citizens to call or text home periodically to assure family members of their safety and inform them of their whereabouts.
 Remember, whether you travel to Mexico by land, air, or sea, you are entering a foreign country and are subject to the laws and customs regulations of Mexico.

 Effective January 23, 2007, ALL persons traveling by air or land to the United States must present a valid passport.
 In lieu of a passport, an Alien Registration Card, form I-551, Air NEXUS card, or U.S. Coast Guard Merchant Mariner Document is acceptable.
 American citizens can visit http://travel.state.gov or call 1-877-4USA-PPT (1-877-487-2778) for information on applying for a U.S. passport.
 Please see Mexico’s Country Specific Information for complete entry requirements.

 It’s true you can drink at 18 in Mexico.
 But, if you drive with ANY alcohol on your breath it is illegal.
 What’s worse, if you get pulled over as a tourist and you scramble to find your paperwork and you slur…you might accidentally not show the respect you mean to.
 It’s human nature to act differently when we drink, which is precisely why we do it!
 This is just a friendly reminder to maintain a safe environment for the fun.
 Your CAR is not a safe environment for fun, and nor are the roads of Mexico.
 If you can balance fun with the responsibility you can almost guarantee a great time.